Revision Spine Surgery

 What Is Revision Spine Surgery?

-Revision spine surgery is a secondary procedure performed to correct a spinal surgery that fails or doesn’t provide the intended results.
-The goal of revision spine surgery is to decompress and/or stabilize the spine in order to reduce pain and enable you to gradually resume regular activity.
+As the name implies, revision spine surgery is a second procedure often performed to correct a failed spinal surgery or one that doesn’t provide the intended relief or results.
+Ultimately, your surgeon will seek to decompress or stabilize your spine to reduce pain and enable regular physical activity to resume as soon as possible.

-As experts in revision spine surgery and in minimally invasive spinal procedures, our team at Citrus Spine can help you achieve a successful spinal revision.
+As experts in revision spine surgery and minimally invasive spinal procedures, our team at Citrus Spine can help you achieve a successful spinal revision so you can get back to what you love most - living and moving freely, without pain.

-Hardware failure, a new injury, infection, errors during surgery, flat back syndrome, pseudoarthrosis (fusion failure) and scar tissue formation are also reasons you may need this procedure.
+Hardware failure from a previous surgery, a new injury, infection, errors during surgery, flat back syndrome, pseudoarthrosis (fusion failure), and scar tissue formation are other conditions or symptoms that may lead to needed spinal revision surgery.

 • New pain that wasn’t there pre-surgery or pain that’s worse